 The Union Pacific Depot in Cheyenne, Wyoming is a nationally prominent landmark that derives its significance from two principal areas: transportation and architecture.
 The Depot is the last of the grand 19th century depots remaining on the transcontinental railroad and one of the best articulated examples of the Richardsonian Romanesque style in the West, designed by one of America’s most distinguished architects at a pivotal point in his practice.
 The Depot formed a strategic point along the Union Pacific Railroad, America’s first transcontinental rail line, and was easily the Union Pacific’s most grandiose facility west of its starting point at Council Bluffs.

-Completion of the depot in 1887 would prove timely for the city and region.
+Completion of the depot in 1887 proved timely for the city and region.
 As construction of the building was underway, Wyoming was experiencing the worst environmental disaster in its recorded history.
 After years of range overgrazing by area cattle ranchers, the region experienced an extremely dry summer in 1886 that killed much of the forage.
-This was followed by the worst winter on record, with snow, icy winds and sub-zero temperatures that ravaged the northern plains.
+This was followed by the worst winter on record, with snow, icy winds, and sub-zero temperatures that ravaged the northern plains.

-In 1993 the Union Pacific donated the building to the City of Cheyenne and Laramie County, and stabilization of the building was begun a year later.
-Since then, the building has undergone various stages of an extensive rehabilitation project.
+In 1993 the Union Pacific donated the building to the City of Cheyenne and Laramie County, and stabilization of the building began a year later.
+Since then, the building underwent various stages of an extensive rehabilitation project.
 The first floor now houses the Cheyenne Depot Museum and a brewpub/restaurant.
-The upper levels house offices for various city and private concerns related to tourism, economic development and the museum.
+The upper levels house offices for various city and private concerns related to tourism, economic development, and the museum.

-Read the essay that was written by Clayton Frazer for the Union Pacific Depot National Historic Landmark nomination in 2005!
+Read the essay that was written by Clayton Fraser for the Union Pacific Depot National Historic Landmark nomination in 2005!